Agbedeyisegun/3mtt-project/darey.io/linux-project/mini-project-working-with-function-and-arrays-in-shell-scripting/img/README.md

 - Step 3
 Screenshot of script called  "function.sh" this script is using functions instead of just using the code without putting them in functions. the different with it and the without fuction is just function is introduced here and you call the fuction at the end of the script so the script can run. then it make sure arguement provided after the script if not provided it request for it to be provided, also define environment of local, testing and production. exit code is set to 2 if invalid environemnt is set.
 This is used "check_num_of_args '$@'", and "activate_info_environment" to call the functions  and uses this cmd to run `vim function.sh/`.
+The script also is added to the directory.

 ![Function script](img/step3-with-function-script.jpg)